How to Make Date Syrup (Natural Date Sweetener)

 What can I do with date seeds?

 There are several ways you can make use of the date pits (which also contain several health benefits).
-I like to wash, dry, and grind them into a powder to add to smoothies and skin scrubs, etc. You can also roast and grind them to use as a coffee alternative or to add to coffee.
+I like to wash, dry, and grind them into a powder to add to smoothies, skin scrubs, etc. You can also roast and grind them to use as a coffee alternative or to add to coffee.
 You can also plant them or compost them.
-I’ve also had people reach out to me to say that they can be fermented into alcohol, make a date pit tea, use for marmalade and flour, etc.A handful of date pits
+I’ve also had people reach out to me to say that they can be fermented into alcohol, made a date pit tea, used for marmalade and flour, etc.A handful of date pits

 What can I do with the date paste?

-I mention several uses for date paste on my recipe post.
-However, since then, I’ve also experimented with and heard about several other ways to use it, including: using it for a sticky date pudding or cake, to make date butter, add to no-bake treats like energy balls, for Makroudh, Ma’amoul, Kahk, or Kleicha cookies – which all contain a date filling.
+I mention several uses for date paste in my recipe post on how to make date paste.
+However, since then, I’ve also experimented with and heard about several other ways to use it, including using it for a sticky date pudding or cake, to make date butter, adding to no-bake treats like energy balls, for Makroudh, Ma’amoul, Kahk, or Kleicha cookies – which all contain a date filling.
 It can also be used to make a date caramel, date loaf, or even a date-tamarin chutney, etc.!

-One important thing to note is that this leftover date paste won’t be nearly as sweet as when it’s made from scratch since the majority of flavor is in the syrup – so you may want to add a few spoonfuls of the syrup back into the paste.
+One important thing to note is that this leftover date paste won’t be nearly as sweet as when it’s made from scratch since the majority of flavor is in the syrup.
+You may want to add a few spoonfuls of the syrup back into the paste.

 Recipe Notes